 What amount of Baylor financial assistance will actually be available to you?Get answers to your questions here.

 $25,122.00 is the typical Baylor University’s first year financial aid package.
 Approximately 95% of incoming freshmen obtain financial assistance, with the majority being offered as grants and scholarships.

 Student loans come included in financial aid packages, however, the only true discount off of the price of college is a grant or scholarship that you do not need to pay back.

-A student loan is not a genuine college discount, but rather an additional cost consideration.
-Discover how much student loan debt from Baylor you may end up taking on.
+A student loan isn’t a genuine college price reduction, but rather an additional cost consideration.
+Discover how much student loan debt from Baylor University you could end up dealing with.

-96.0% of first year students (3,173 total) were offered scholarships at Baylor University, averaging $23,714 per student.
-This puts it in the top 20th percentile of all schools nationwide.
+93% of new students (3070 total) were offered scholarships at Baylor University, averaging $23,203.00 per person.
+This puts it the top 25th percentile among colleges and universities nationwide.

-The chart below displays grant and scholarship allocations by income level for freshmen receiving any sort of federal Title IV assistance, including Federal PLUS loans.
+The following table displays scholarship and grant allocations by family income for freshman students receiving any kind of federal Title IV assistance, such as Federal PLUS loans.